bfigge1/website-1/content/authors/admin/_index.md

   url: https://aysps.gsu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include public, education, environmental, and health economics

 # Interests to show in About widget
 interests:
-- Public Economics
-- Education Economics
-- Environmental Economics
+- Applied Microeconomics.
-- Health Economics
+- Causal Inference

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Economics
+  - course: Ph.D. in Economics
     institution: Georgia State University
     year: 2022